Jabiru Aircraft Pty Ltd, I

 Jabiru engine design, Part I

 The crankcase halves, cylinder, crankshaft, starter motor housings, gearbox cover (the gearbox powers the distributor rotors) and coil mounts together with many smaller components are machined using modern CNC machine tools.
-The sump is the only casting.
+The sump is the only casting part.

 The cylinders and crankshaft are machined from solid bar 4140 chrome molybdenum alloy steel, with the pistons running directly in the steel bores.
 The journals of which are precision ground prior to being Magna flux inspected.
 The camshaft is provided by a specialist camshaft manufacturer.